 · A 'run a mile' initiative which is actively promoted.

 · Planned active lunch and playtimes.

 · A wide variety of physically active extra-curricular clubs.

 · Teams that enter a wide variety of competitions and sports events.

 · A culture that celebrates physical achievement and promotes it daily across the school in classrooms and assemblies.

-· A carefully planned PSHE, DT and science curriculum which promote and support the aim.
+· Carefully planned PSHE, DT and science curriculums which promote and support the aim.

 · Used our PE funding to develop high quality provision across the school.

 · A well trained and knowledgeable pastoral team.